New Public Sites

 Book a group tour!

-New Public Sites is an ongoing series by public artist Graham Coreil-Allen; a Baltimore-based public artist and organizer working with diverse communities to make cities more inclusive and livable through public art, civic engagement, design, and communications.
+New Public Sites is an ongoing series by public artist Graham Coreil-Allen; a Baltimore-based public artist and organizer working with diverse communities to make cities more inclusive and livable through public art and civic engagement.
 Coreil-Allen received his MFA from Maryland Institute College of Art and has staged public projects and programs for numerous organizations, places, and events both nationally and abroad.
-Through his creative agency Graham Projects, Coreil-Allen leverages multimedia strategies for meaningful impact, including community engagement, graphic design, project management, web development, social media, and public relations.grahamprojects.com
+Building on his background in public art, urban planning, and neighborhood advocacy, Public Artist and Creative Director Graham Coreil-Allen produces participatory projects and leads social initiatives in the service of pedestrians and places.
+As an artist, Coreil-Allen collaborates with neighbors to interpret and activate public space through placemaking projects for pedestrian safety and play.
+His projects range from colorful pavement design and creative outdoor signage to interactive sculptures and LED lighting installations.
+As an organizer he leverages multimedia strategies for meaningful impact, including community engagement, community-based design, storytelling campaigns, and public advocacy.grahamprojects.com

 Field Guide to Invisible Sites